 Years ago, our Taoist group joked, “Be bored again”.
 This was the Taoist version of the Christian “Be born again” slogan.
 No wonder attendance was light!
 A fine line does exist between boredom and contentment.
 To be sure, I often slip back and forth across it playing the shakuhachi flute (google [Blowing Zen, One Mind One Breath]).

 The curious thing about boredom is that we are tempted to blame ‘out there’ for causing the boredom we feel ‘in here’.
 One key step toward self-understanding took place when I realized the boredom I felt was my fault.
-That helped me contend less with reality, i.e., ‘what is’ vs. ‘what I want’.
-Ironically, accepting responsibility neutralizes fault.
-Chapter 8 tells it like it is, He alone does not contend, Hence, there is no blame.
-Yet, biological instincts clamor denial… “It’s not my fault”, they scream.
+That helped me contend less with reality, i.e., what is vs. what I want.
+Happily, accepting responsibility neutralizes blame.
+As chapter 8 observes, He alone does not contend, Hence, there is no blame.
+Nevertheless, biological instinct clamors denial… “It’s not my fault” we feel.

-Biology drives us to squirm away from ‘boring’ contentment and seek ‘greener grasses’.
-In the wild, we can’t afford to know the truth that chapter 33 reveals, He who knows contentment is rich.
-Chapter 65 describes Mother Nature perfectly: Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
-Who is more “adept in the way” than nature?
-She uses biology to “fool” us animals into feeling that more is better… go for it!
+Biology induces us to flee boring contentment and seek greener grasses.
+Nature can’t afford to let animals in the wild feel what chapter 33 reveals… He who knows contentment is rich.
+Chapter 65 tells us Mother Nature’s secret, Of ancients adept in the way, none ever use it to enlighten people, They will use it in order to fool them.
+Who is more adept in the way than nature?
+She uses biology to fool us animals into feeling that more is always better.
+Yet, that’s only true in the wild.
 I can see through life’s con game better now that I know about nature’s bio-hoodwink.
-Fool me once; fool me twice… eventually I get it.
+Fool me once; fool me twice… eventually I get it